tqdm/tqdm/README.rst

 However, the progress is not smooth: it increments in steps, 1 step being 1 file processed.
 The problem is that we do not just walk through files tree, but we process the files contents.
-Thus, if we stumble on one very large file which takes a great deal more time to process than other smaller files, the progress bar will still consider that file is of equal processing weight.
+Thus, if we stumble upon one very large file which takes a great deal more time to process than other smaller files, the progress bar will still consider that file is of equal processing weight.